 - When the entire surface has been covered, take out a salt shaker and sprinkle it with salt!
 Leave it to dry in a warm place, and then shake all the salt off.
-Check it out—the salt absorbs extra liquid, and leaves a “water droplet” look all over the page.
+Check it out: the salt absorbs extra liquid, and leaves a “water droplet” look all over the page.

 - Now turn the paper over again, and refold it so you can see the original flaps.
 Open it up, and have your child place your family photograph on the large center panel inside.
-Trace a frame around the photograph, and have your child decorate around it with a border of colored pencil decorations that are relevant to you.
+Trace a frame around the photograph, and have your child decorate around it with a border of colored pencil decorations that are relevant to his life.
 Was this a big year of baseball?
 Art projects?
-Or perhaps a Bar Mitzvah?
-Have your child include symbols on the homemade frame, and then cover the rest of the panel with a watercolor wash in warm sunrise tones of gold, orange, and red.
+Or perhaps he attended a Bar Mitzvah?
+Have your child include symbols on the homemade frame, and then cover the rest of the panel with a watercolor wash in warm tones of gold, orange, and red.

-Thousands of years ago, Moses followed God’s commandments to free his people from enslavement in Egypt.
+Thousands of years ago, Moses followed God’s commands to free his people from enslavement in Egypt.
 The complete story, from the Ten Plagues to the Parting of the Red Sea and beyond, is packed with examples of faith, courage, and human resilience.
 Today, thousands of years later, it still stands as a tale of inspiration.
 Each year, the Jewish holiday of Passover commemorates both the historic event and the values it exemplifies.

-For kids, a highlight of Passover is the long Seder dinner, at which the ancient stories are re-told (sometimes with props!), and everyone gathers to eat foods symbolic of the Israelites’ struggles.
+For kids, a highlight of Passover is the long Seder dinner, at which the ancient stories are retold (sometimes with props!), and everyone gathers to eat foods symbolic of the Israelites’ struggles.
 Harsh as many of the Israelites’ trials were—and as so many chapters in Jewish history have been since then—this is above all a celebration of joy and renewal.